 Can I / should I Rent Boots for Rio Celeste

 Renting boots from several vendors around the parking lot is possible.
 I went in my Chaco sandals, and it was kind of annoying.
 They were about done for after the hike, so I left them behind in the parking lot after I finished in case anyone wanted to salvage them.
 If you have a pair of boots that you are bringing anyway, that you are willing to get dirty, you should be ok.
 It is only $5 to rent boots, well worth not having to worry about footwear.

-    How far is the hike to Rio Celeste Waterfall?
+How Far Is the Hike to the Rio Celeste Waterfall?

-    The waterfall is 1.5 km from the parking area.
+The waterfall is a 1-mile from the parking area.
 What’s more, this hike is relatively flat and even paved in sections.
 There is significantly less mud here than the trail past the falls.
-It’s about 150 m down to the waterfall or 327 steps.
+It’s about 500′ down to the waterfall or 327 steps.

 In total, it’s a 3.7 mile (6 km) round trip.
 Expect to spend about 3-5 hours depending on fitness and mud.
 In fact, go ahead and plan for 5 hours and be pleased if you get out a little early.

 Is Rio Celeste a Hard Hike?

 The difficulty of the Rio Celeste hike depends on the mud.
 If it’s rained recently, the trail gets slick and your boots get heavy.
 Otherwise, it’s a relatively short hike from to the falls from the parking area with moderate elevation gain.

 Is It Worth Hiking Past the Rio Celeste Waterfall?